 What's the due date for 1099s?
 The 1099-NEC due date is at the end of every tax year, on January 31.
 In this case, you must have the tax papers filed to the IRS by January 31, 2022.

-In the event that this day does not fall on a business day, the due date will be on the next business day to follow.
+In the event that this day does not fall on a business day, when 1099s are due moves to the next business day.
 For instance, if January 31 falls on a bank holiday, then you may make that payment on February 1.

 This applies to Copy B of the form as well.
 For you to make the due date, you will be required to file it by January 31, at the end of the tax year.

 For those who are filing non-employee compensation, form 1099-NEC reports the following:

 If these conditions are met, the client may calculate self-employment taxes and file for non-employee compensation.

 1099-MISC and 1099-NEC are highly connected.
 Before the 1099-NEC came around, form 1099-MISC was the one used for non-employee compensation.
 Now, form 1099-NEC is used for that instead.

 This does not mean that form 1099-MISC is no longer used.
 Contractor payments are indeed reported with 1099-NEC, but there are other reports made with 1099-MISC as well.

 The main use of form 1099-MISC now is to make reports for miscellaneous income.
 For example, if you have to make payments to an attorney or rent, then you will have to use 1099-MISC form.